-Any other questions or concerns, please feel free to reach out to me at heather@alteredstatedistillery.com
+Any other questions or concerns, please feel free to reach out to Gavin at gavin@alteredstatedistillery.com

 Thank you!